rdetweil055/THAM-Antenna-Switch-Controller/README.md

    In many routines there is a parameter call loopFlag,  due to the async nature of the program we do the heavy lifting of any function in the main loop().
-This lets the handlers format a HTTML return string to the device as fast as possible.
+This lets the handlers format a HTML return string to the device as fast as possible.
-   In order to use a routine, the routine must first be called with a false loopFlag, this allows the handlers to be nonblocking Then the routine must be called again with a true loopFlag.
+   In order to use a routine, the routine must first be called with a false loopFlag, this allows the handlers to be nonblocking Then the routine must be called again with a true loopFlag where blocking is permitted (main loop).
-   The routine will then do the function.

-   Do be careful with the pre processor definition "#".
+   Do be careful with the pre processor directives "#".
 I use them extensively and sometimes to a fault.

    As I have several old style UCN5812 serial latches on hand,